-Why you should layer your clothing for comfort and performance on the hill
+Why you should layer your clothing for hillwalking comfort and performance

-Layering clothing is an important technique to regulate body temperature, manage moisture, and protect against everything Mother Nature can throw at you.
+Layering your clothing is an important technique that lets you regulate body temperature, manage moisture, and protect against everything Mother Nature can throw at you.

 1. What are the benefits of a layering system?